complete resume and publication list).

 Brad A. Myers is a Professor in the Human-Computer Interaction Institute in the School of Computer Science at Carnegie Mellon University.
-He is an IEEE Fellow, ACM Fellow, winner of six best paper awards and a Most Influential Paper Award, and a member of the CHI Academy, an honor bestowed on the principal leaders of the field.
+He is an IEEE Fellow, ACM Fellow, winner of nine best paper type awards and three Most Influential Paper Awards.
+He is also a member of the CHI Academy, an honor bestowed on the principal leaders of the field.
 He is the principal investigator for the Natural Programming Project and the Pebbles Handheld Computer Project, and previously led the Amulet and Garnet projects.
-He is the author or editor of over 400 publications, including the books "Creating User Interfaces by Demonstration" and "Languages for Developing User Interfaces," and he has been on the editorial board of five journals.
-He has been a consultant on user interface design and implementation to over 75 companies, and regularly teaches courses on user interface design and software.
+He is the author or editor of over 450 publications, including the books "Creating User Interfaces by Demonstration" and "Languages for Developing User Interfaces," and he has been on the editorial board of five journals.
+He has been a consultant on user interface design and implementation to over 80 companies, and regularly teaches courses on user interface design and software.
 Myers received a PhD in computer science at the University of Toronto where he developed the Peridot user interface tool.
 He received the MS and BSc degrees from the Massachusetts Institute of Technology during which time he was a research intern at Xerox PARC.
 From 1980 until 1983, he worked at PERQ Systems Corporation.
 His research interests include user interface development systems, user interfaces, handheld computers, programming environments, programming language design, programming by example, visual programming, interaction techniques, and window management.
 He belongs to ACM, SIGCHI, IEEE, and the IEEE Computer Society.

 Research InterestsProgramming Environments, End-User Software Engineering, Handheld devices, User Interface Development Systems, User Interfaces, Programming by Example, Visual Programming, Interaction Techniques, and Window Management